SAP-samples/cloud-espm-cloud-native/README.md

   ```
   *The default values for the parameters mentioned above are already present in the application.properties file.*

-* Update the tax.service parameter with the url where tax service is running locally or on SAP Cloud Platform
+* Update the tax.service parameter with the url where tax service is running locally.

 * Navigate to sale-service folder and execute the command to run the application